patou01/EKF_demo/README.md

 # todo

-Make a setup that will allow to use a model prediction, eg freefall without initial motion (this requires some knowledge of physical environment).
-Maybe later make a trajectory estimation for a throw.
+- Make a setup that will allow to use a model prediction, eg freefall without initial motion (this requires some knowledge of physical environment).
+- Maybe later make a trajectory estimation for a throw.

+# libraries

+- python 2.7.12
+- opencv 3.3.1-dev
+- numpy 1.11.0

 # license